scala/docs.scala-lang/_overviews/FAQ/yield.md

     for (x <- Stream.range(1, 10); if x % 2 == 1 && !found)
       if (x == 5) found = true else println(x)

-This caused many problems, because people expected the `if` to be considered on-demand, instead of being applied to the whole collection beforehand.
+This caused many problems, because people expected the `filter` to be considered on-demand, instead of being applied to the whole collection beforehand.

 Scala 2.8 introduced `withFilter`, which is _always_ non-strict, no matter the